 - Trade and other receivables comprising insurance receivables and other receivables.
 The main components of insurance receivables are in respect of contributions due from members and amounts recoverable from members and suppliers in respect of claims debt.
 The Scheme has exposure from its other receivables; - Financial assets are valued at fair value through profit or loss.
-These assets comprise bond instruments, commodities and equities.
+These assets comprise bond instruments, commodities, equities, collective investment schemes, policies of insurance and money market instruments.
 The Scheme is exposed to the issuer's credit standing on these instruments.
 Exposure to credit risk is monitored and minimum credit ratings for these investments are set.
 Reputable asset managers have been appointed to manage these instruments; and - Cash and cash equivalents comprise of fixed deposits, deposits held on call with banks and other short term liquid investments.
 The risks associated with these deposits are managed by monitoring the Scheme's exposure to external financial institutions against approved deposit limits per institution.